The Accidental Grief Coach

 Grief Actually Can Help the Goal- and Future-Focus of Coaching

 Helping clients drop down into their childhood selves—the ones who played without inhibition, dreamt of a future without thinking of reasons why not, and were confident in their gifts—can hold the key to a future next step.
 Working with a client’s stories and memories can bring you the nugget of an image, a glimmer of a vision that can take you both forward.

 Try relaxing some of your training or inclination toward forward movement and goal orientation to allow grieving to take place on its own schedule.
 You may have just the opportunity you need to find that kernel that gives the client that sense of propulsion and specificity for what comes next.
-Coming to a plan doesn’t necessarily erase the grief; rather, as in the graphic below, it allows their best life to “grow bigger around it.”
+Coming to a plan doesn’t necessarily erase the grief; rather, it allows their best life, in Lois Tonkin’s phrase, to “grow bigger around it.”

 So elicit, with patience, the stories of the person’s relationship with the person who died, of the long-dreamt-of restaurant business that didn’t survive the pandemic, of the long-distance relationship that really had promise.
 Listen for and draw out the joys, the dreams, the visions, and the gifts.
 Stories about grief are stories about love—and love is your material for helping them set goals.